7B-Things/push-button-switch/docs/mechanical/captive_nuts.md

 [1.5mm Hex Wrench]:Tools.yaml#HexWrench_1.5mm
 # Add Captive Nuts

-This design uses captive nuts instead of threading bolt directly into the plastic, or using heatset inserts.
+This switch design uses captive nuts instead of threading screws directly into the plastic, or using heatset inserts.
 Threading screws directly into plastic, even if the plastic is tapped, makes for a weak connection because the plastic threads strip out easily.
 Heatset inserts create a very strong connection, but are hard to install squarely into a hole, and tend to cause distortion of the plastic around the insertion site, such as mounding.

 The M2 nuts will be pulled down into their pockets in this step so that the assembly step can happen more smoothly later.